Scrappyz/CLI/README.md

 ## Features
 - **Customisable Subcommands:** You can declare the available subcommands of your application
-- **Customisable Flags:** You can declare the available flags each subcommand can use
+- **Customisable Flags:** You can declare the available flags for each subcommand
 - **Extractable Values:** Easily extract the values of your command-line arguments

 ## Dependencies